 Your Headshot is your business card.
 It is the first step in marketing you!
-Whether for business, theatre auditions, or the like,
+Whether for business, publicity or theatre auditions,

-your face is your tool for all your self-promotion – website, casting profiles, postcards, resume, business cards, playbills and postcards.
-Your headshot is your brand.
-As an actor, you are pitching yourself, and your headshot is the image that best represents that.
-This kind of branding is a key to your social media and online professional presence.
-So how do you get a good headshot?
+your face is your tool for all your self-promotion – websites, social media influencers, author portraits, casting profiles, real estate postcards, business cards, playbills, etc. Your headshot is your brand.
+You are pitching yourself, and your headshot is the image that best represents that.
+This kind of branding is a key, so how do you get a good headshot?

 Why You Need a Professional Photographer